Clay Sculpture "Lady Clove,"

 At the base of the clay sculpture is a high-relief wall art that forms a portrait depicted as radiating energy and complemented by the sun and moon.

-This awesome sculpture is modeled from stoneware clay and mounted on a natural bluestone wall sourced from the Catskill Mountains.
+This Large sculpture is modeled from stoneware clay and mounted on a Catskill Mountain bluestone wall.
 It is constructed in hollow sections, reinforced with tie rods, and filled with cement to enhance its stability.

 Ceramic Sculpture "Beowulf"